hideckies/security-links/README.md

 # The OffSec Library

-A collection of websites for hackers and offensive security researchers.
+A curated list of websites for cybersecurity.

 <br />

 ## What is It

-The OffSec Library is a collection of websites for hackers and offensive security researchers.
+The OffSec Library is a curated list of websites for hackers and offensive security researchers.
 I'm a security enthusiast and love looking at websites/blogs about cybersecurity, especially offensive security.
 So I wanted to create something like a huge library.
 In addition, I wanted to try something new tools/frameworks such as Astro.js.

 <br />